nwtime/ntpwww/content/en/ntpfaq/NTP-s-trbl-general.md

 For some operating systems you may be able to select what types of packets are allowed to open a dial-up connection.

-The following solution has been donated by [Eric W. Bates](mailto:ericx@vineyard.net).
-As [chunkeey](mailto:chunkeey@web.de) pointed out, the solution will also work for Linux.
-The preferred directory for your additions may be `/etc/ppp/ip-up.d` and `/etc/ppp/ip-down.d`: All the scripts found there are executed.
+The following solution for FreeBSD and NetBSD was donated by [Eric W. Bates](mailto:ericx@vineyard.net).
+As [chunkeey](mailto:chunkeey@web.de) pointed out, the solution will also work for Linux, where the preferred directory may be `/etc/ppp/ip-up.d` and `/etc/ppp/ip-down.d` as all the scripts found there are executed.

-When using `PPP` on `FreeBSD` or `NetBSD` (`Linux` kernel does not properly support `pppd`'s demand dialing; so you will have to solve this another way), I configured my `pppd` options to ignore traffic on the NTP port (snippet):
+When using `PPP` on `FreeBSD` or `NetBSD`, I configured my `pppd` options to ignore traffic on the NTP port (snippet):

 <pre>### demand dialing options
 demand                          # only actually connect ppp on demand